austinschoolofgamedesign/hub-world/README.md

 But it's also that we, as proponents of game design, are also not very good at documenting and sharing the insights we've made.

 Documenting games designs is a hard, fairly subjective, process.
-Because of this, it's easier to keep the hard-to-explain concepts in your head than to document them for shared understanding.
+Because of this, it's easier to keep the hard-to-explain concepts in our heads than to document them for shared understanding.

-Our hope is that *Austin Shool of Game Design* can be a catalyst in making that change.
+Our hope is that *ASGD* can be a catalyst in making that change.
 We believe that by sharing our insights, holding each other up to a standard of quality rather than a specific kind of design mentality, we can help one another shoot far higher than if we continued to do it in a fractured way.

 ## Project Vision